bcgov/sso-keycloak-backstage/Home.md

 The Pathfinder SSO service (also known as "KeyCloak" or "RedHat SSO") consists of two offerings: Standard and Custom.

 Over the years, we’ve engaged and learned that the majority of our clients can make use of our standard service, so we created the  [Common hosted Single Sign on (CSS) App](https://bcgov.github.io/sso-requests/).
-It’s a simple way for application development teams to set up login functionality for their app from approved [identity providers](https://github.com/bcgov/sso-keycloak/wiki/Useful-References#identity-provider) over a standard, secure protocol aka to help you obtain the technical details for your login component.
+It’s a simple way for application development teams to set up login functionality for their app from approved [identity providers](https://github.com/bcgov/sso-keycloak/wiki/Useful-References#identity-provider) over a standard and secure protocol aka to help you obtain the technical details for your login component.
 Learn more about [onboarding with us here](https://github.com/bcgov/sso-keycloak/wiki/SSO-Onboarding).

 ## Our Partners